Meet your new coach, teammate and friend, Carli Lloyd.

 So here’s what you’ll get:

-Over 58 Minutes of film to study, learn, and help you achieve your goals, faster.
+Over 58 Minutes of film to study and analyze, empowering with more clarity and confidence to achieve your goals, faster.

 Day 1: The setters hands - Argued by many as the most important single piece to setting.

 Day 2: The “ready for anything” posture - The importance of working from the ground up.

 Day 3: A setter's vision - Training our eyes so we can make great game-time decisions.

 Day 4: Why jump setting makes our team better - How to train it and all the ways it can add more value to your team’s offense.

 Day 5: Having an offensive mindset - Become a threat to open up more space for your attackers!

 Day 6: Squaring up - The biggest mistake young setters make and how to fix it

 Day 7: Dominating the game within - Cultivating a relentless and gritty mindset to lead your team in every situation.